linna/csrf-guard/README.md

 > **Note:** `getHiddenInput()` method removed in version 1.2.0.

 ## Validate token
-Token validation is a transparent process, only need to pass request data to `->validate()` method.
+Token validation is a transparent process, only need to pass request data to `validate()` method.
 ```php
 //work with $_POST, $_REQUEST, $_COOKIE
 //return true on success, false on failure